 Also in the orchard is a cosy shared space with sofas, dining table and kitchen which is available for our exclusive use whenever needed during our stay.

-For our retreat we are offering 12 shared occupancy spaces.
+For our retreat we are offering 12 shared occupancy spaces and two single occupancy spaces (both now booked).

 Our retreat is fully catered with 100% organic vegetarian food cooked onsite in the farms cafe kitchen.
 A lot of the food has been grown on the farm itself and is seasonal, delicious and nutritious.